 It’s no longer looking like 2017 can beat 2012 as “warmest year on record” for Central Texas.
 Even after a record-breaking November, 2012 is still half a degree ahead AND finished with a record-breaking December.
 December would have to be impossibly warm.
 But it does look like we’ll beat 2016, which was the second-warmest year on record.

 The white dots in the image above represent monthly HLAs since January 2010.
 The orange-brown line connects only November’s dots.

 (Copyright © 2017 by Wil C. Fry.
 Some rights reserved.)

-Rainwise, we have already received more rain than two entire years (2011 and 2014), and if current trends continue, we’ll beat all but 2015.
+Rainwise, we have already received more rain than four entire years (2011 and 2014), and if current trends continue we’ll likely tie 2016 for second place (2015 still being the wettest recent year).
 More than any of the past seven years, 2017 has seen the rain spread evenly throughout most months, with few long dry spells.